 4. It customer satisfaction surveys work best with skip logic

 There is no point in making your target audience answer questions that aren’t relevant to them.
 If anything, it will put them off your survey and leave you with no usable data whatsoever.
 Fortunately, creating a it customer satisfaction survey that has skip logic

 Can’t wait to get started?
 Hold on.
 We’ve got even more exciting features

 for you to explore!

-5. Make sure the survey covers all facets of provider satisfaction
+5. Make sure the survey covers all facets of it customer satisfaction

-You will not be able to effectively measure provider satisfaction unless your survey covers all of the following topics:
+You will not be able to effectively measure it customer satisfaction unless your survey covers all of the following topics:

 - Does the product or service live up to your target audience’s expectations?